tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-documents.md

-        "orderby": ... (value from request body if present), "scoringParameters": ... (value from request body if present), "scoringProfile": ... (value from request body if present), "search": ... (value from request body if present), "searchFields": ... (value from request body if present), "searchMode": ... (value from request body if present), "select": ... (value from request body if present), "skip": ... (page size plus value from request body if present), "top": ... (value from request body if present minus page size), },
+        "orderby": ... (value from request body if present), "scoringParameters": ... (value from request body if present), "scoringProfile": ... (value from request body if present), "scoringStatistics": ... (value from request body if present), "search": ... (value from request body if present), "searchFields": ... (value from request body if present), "searchMode": ... (value from request body if present), "select": ... (value from request body if present), "sessionId" : ... (value from request body if present), "skip": ... (page size plus value from request body if present), "top": ... (value from request body if present minus page size), },